Iraqi man tries to set himself on fire at Munich Security Conference protest | DW | 15.02.2020

 The man had doused himself with gasoline and ran toward a crowd with a lighter in his hand when police stopped him.

-Munich police told DW he was a 50-year-old from Iraq who legally resides in Germany.
+Munich police told DW he was a 50-year-old from Iraq with German residence.
 According to police, the man said he wanted to draw attention to the political situation and hardships faced by people in Iraq.

 Read more: Munich Security Conference: German foreign minister calls for European defense union within next 10 years